All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Credit: Homeschool families may wish to count this course as a full credit in Lab Science for purposes of a high school transcript.

 Build It Better!
-Widgets and Whatsits
+Marble Mazes

 Class Time: 11:00 am Duration: 55 min